rowangayleschaefer/hackathon_project/README.md

 <!-- DATA CLEANING -->
 #### Data Cleaning & EDA

 Data cleaning and EDA sections are located in the first half of the [project file.](https://github.com/rowangayleschaefer/hackathon_project/blob/main/hackathon.ipynb) This section took the most time to complete.
-Summary statistics for purchases are provided.
+Summary statistics for purchases and customers are provided; as well as a breakdown of most popular products.

 </br><p>